kurisukun/Teaching-HEIGVD-AIT-2020-Labo-Docker/rapport/AIT_Rapport.md

 >    sequence of experimentations like shutting down a node and starting
 >    more nodes.

-Au début nous démarrons 4 nodes en plus de ha backend.
+Au début, nous démarrons 4 nodes en plus de ha en backend.

 ![](img/image_2021-01-04_11-37-20.png)